 Evidence shows that most people with eating disorders experience full recovery after being treated.
 The rates range from 50 percent to 85 percent for anorexia nervosa, bulimia nervosa, and binge eating disorder in studies.

-Researchers have observed that the greater proportions of patients experience at least partial remission.
+Researchers have observed that a greater proportion of patients experience at least partial remission.

 Is There Anything You Can Do to Guard Against Eating Disorders?

-It is obviously better to prevent an eating disorder than to be seeking effective treatment.
+It is obviously better to prevent an eating disorder than to seek effective treatment.
 This is more so when you consider the costly nature of some treatment methods.
 Plus, there is no total guarantee of full recovery.

 The best approach to preventing these illnesses is arguably taking steps to guard against influences that can encourage them.
 The focal point should be on socio-cultural influences, especially as regards body image.
 It is believed that children as young as five are not even immune to these influences.